Azure-Samples/openai-dotnet-samples/README.md

 #### Deployment ID

 Unlike Azure OpenAI Service, OpenAI doesn't use deployments.
 Instead, it uses the model names.
 The value of your `AOAI_DEPLOYMENTID` environment variable should be the name of the OpenAI model.
 For almost all of these samples, the model used is `text-davinci-003`.
+For ChatGPT samples use `gpt-35-turbo`.

 ## Settings